 I also love that even after living here for my entire 21 years of life, there are still secret beaches, foodie spots, and exciting hikes in Oahu that I find out about.

-And I adore that I have lots of exciting things to do in Oahu and that I can make my life constantly filled with adventure without ever driving more than an hour (well, without traffic).
+And I adore that I have lots of exciting things to do in Oahu and that I can go on several adventure vacations without ever driving more than an hour (well, without traffic).

 Which 3 places do you highly recommend paying a visit in the city?

 Although there are many around the island, Manoa Falls is the most popular, while Waimano Falls (although much more difficult) has a fun rope swing into the waterfall pool.

 My second recommendation has to be Lanikai or Kailua Beach.
 Because these beaches are next door to each other, they both have a stunning teal blue ocean color that is just captivating.
 The waves aren’t large at all, so it makes swimming or floating in the ocean very relaxing.

 While I had a hard time narrowing what specific place to visit on the North Shore, I decided to choose Laniakea Beach.
 (I know, its spelling is very similar to the last beach.
 I apologize.)